bharris6/pytermvis/README.md

 ## Issues

 Requires PulseAudio for now on Linux.
+Should work fine on Windows, and with both Python 2.x and Python3.x versions.

 ## Extras